Maryland Court Records

 Can a DUI Record Be Expunged in Maryland?

 In most cases, a Driving Under Influence (DUI) or DWI crime in Maryland may not be expunged.
-DUI offenses may be expunged from criminal records if the offender is eligible to have his/her conviction expunged.
+DUI offenses may be expunged from criminal records if the offender is eligible to have their conviction expunged.
 A DUI offense that is dismissed, or nolle prosequi by the state’s attorney may be eligible for expungement.
 However, if a DUI offender is placed on probation before judgement or he/she is proven guilty, then expungement may be impossible.
 DUI convicts are often penalised with fines, suspension of driver’s license, probation, and perhaps a jail term.

 What is a Municipal Infraction in Maryland?

-An infraction is also known as a petty offense that arises from the violation of a state law, regulation, ordinance, or a municipal code.
+An infraction is also known as a petty offense that arises from the violation of a state law, regulation, ordinance, or municipal code.
 Examples of infractions in Maryland include:

 - Noise pollution